 The paid fellowship and unpaid internship opportunities listed above may also be offered as academic credit internships on an unpaid basis.
 In the application cover sheet, please indicate if you would like to be considered for an academic credit internship.

 The due date for summer applications is Monday, March 2, 2015, at 5 p.m.
 Late submissions, with a detailed explanation, are considered only under special circumstances.

 ► Please review the internship program overview and eligibility guidelines before applying.

-- Spring 2015 MFAH Intern Application Cover Sheet
+- Summer 2015 MFAH Intern Application Cover Sheet

 How to Submit

-Combine the MFAH Intern Application Cover Sheet and the additional application materials requested in the internship description (e.g. Resume, Cover Letter) in one Microsoft Word file or PDF and e-mail it to email@example.com.
-In the subject line of your email, please include the title of the internship opportunity to which you are applying.
+- Combine the application cover sheet, résumé, personal essay, and writing sample in one Microsoft Word file or PDF and e-mail to email@example.com.
+In the subject line of your e-mail, please include the title of the internship opportunity to which you are applying.
 Do not submit additional information (cover letter, transcripts, etc.).
 In the subject line of your e-mail, include the title of the first choice internship/fellowship opportunity to which you are applying.

 Questions?
 E-mail email@example.comTop